Monday, February 3, 2025

 More Good albums worth checking out

-These are pretty good albums, ones that have some really good to great qualities, but also have some issues that detract from the overall whole, but are still well worth checking out.
+These are pretty good albums, ones that have some really good to great qualities, but may be uneven or have some issues that detract from the overall whole, but are still well worth checking out.

 The Last Dinner Party - Prelude to Ecstasy